nicoleyimessier/ofxProjectionApp/README.md

 ## Future Features

-* Add warps on the fly
+* Remove warps on the fly